 Simple Place Settings for Easy Fall Kitchen Table Decor Ideas

-The finishing touch to any fall tablescape are pretty place settings.
-Place settings are a great way to elevate the style of your entire fall table setting when you decorate a kitchen table for fall.
+The finishing touch to any fall tablescapes are pretty fall table settings.
+A place setting is a great way to elevate the style of your entire table setting when you decorate a kitchen table for fall.

 I have some basic pieces that I rounded up to show you a really easy way to create several different place settings with using some of the same pieces.
-Then, you just add different fall accents when you decorate a kitchen table for fall to take center stage at your table!
+Then, you just add different fall accents when you decorate a kitchen table for fall to take center stage for special occasions, like a dinner party, or everyday use.

 Here are a few details you can add to create a really pretty rustic touch for fall to decorate a kitchen table for fall and last into the Thanksgiving holiday season as well: